singnet/dev-portal/docs/concepts/keyterms.md

 All transaction between the two parties are done in offchain mode in order to bring down the dependencies such as , gas cost, and disconnection from Blockchain.
 Only when a claim is performed the nonce gets incremented the transaction becomes on Chai  transaction.

 #### Signature
-Authorization given by the signer
+Authorization given by the signer.

 #### Wallet/Address
 Wallet is where you hold your crypto currencies , every wallet is associated to an address.